ralph-hatoum/pr-bartering/README.md

 ### peers-connect
 Functions used to interact with other peers in the network

+### storage-requests
+Functions and datatypes used to represent storage requests and deal with them

+### storage-testing
+Functions used to request proof of storage from other peers

 ### utils
 General functions to perform operations such as printing lists or handling errors